-- 1 The power factor improving AC reactor can also be used. - 2 Used when connecting a linear servo motor with built-in thermistor. - 3 The LM-AJ series and LM-AU series do not have a thermistor.
-For wiring thermal protectors of the LM-AJ series and LM-AU series, refer to "Servo motor power supply cable wiring diagrams" in the following manual.
+- 1 The power factor improving AC reactor can also be used. - 2 Used when connecting a linear servo motor with built-in thermistor. - 3 The LM-AJ series do not have a thermistor.
+For wiring thermal protectors of the LM-AJ series, refer to "Servo motor power supply cable wiring diagrams" in the following manual. - Linear Servo Motor User's Manual (LM-AJ series)